seidenstrasse/sss7modem/README.md

 Physical Layer
 --------------
-The physical layer is based on a RS485 three wire bus (a differential pair for data and ground), using the *MCP2551* is used as transceiver chip.
+The physical layer is based on a RS485-like two wire bus (normal RS485 has different levels when idle), using the *MCP2551* is used as transceiver chip.
 Since this chip is actually a CAN-transceiver, it has a well defined behaviour in case of collisions (no short circuits possible)